Stefflon Don

-Stephanie Victoria Allen (born 14 December 1991), better known by her stage name Stefflon Don, is a British rapper and singer.
-She rose to fame after her 2017 single "Hurtin' Me" featuring French Montana peaked at number 7 on UK Singles Chart.
-In 2016, Allen released her debut mixtape Real Ting followed by another mixtape, Secure, in 2018.
+Stephanie Victoria Allen (born 14 December 1991), known professionally as Stefflon Don, is an English rapper.
+She rose to fame with her 2017 single "Hurtin' Me" (featuring French Montana), which peaked at number seven on the UK Singles Chart.
+In 2016, Allen released her debut mixtape Real Ting, followed by her second, Secure (2018).

 Early life and education

-Stefflon Don was born in Birmingham, England, and is of Jamaican descent.
+Allen was born in Birmingham, West Midlands, and is of Jamaican descent.
 She has seven siblings, one of them being rapper Dutchavelli.
-When she was five years old, her family moved to Rotterdam, Netherlands.
-As a result, Allen is fluent in Dutch.
-Allen has been singing and writing music since primary school.
+When she was five years old, Allen's family moved to Rotterdam, South Holland; as a result, she is fluent in Dutch.
+She has been singing and writing music since primary school.
 At the age of nine, she recorded a "Hard Knock Life" hook for rapper U-Niq.
-The song was never released, but she was surprised to hear her voice on the playback.
+The song was never released, but Allen was surprised to hear her voice on the playback.
 At the age of 14, she returned to Britain to study at a London school.
 She worked as a cake decorator and hairdresser before her career in music.

 Career

-2015–2017: Career beginnings and Real Ting
+2015–2017: Career beginnings

-Don first surfaced in 2015 by releasing a cover of Wretch 32's "6 Words" and went on to be featured on tracks such as Lethal Bizzle's "Wobble", Sneakbo's "Work" remix, Angel's Hop On and KSI's 2016 song "Touch Down", which appears on the soundtrack of the 2017 film Baywatch.
-"Fashion Killa (Papapapa)" by Mason, released 16 August 2016, was written by Stefflon Don and Mason (Iason Chronis).
+Don first surfaced in 2015 by releasing a cover of Wretch 32's "6 Words" and went on to be featured on tracks such as Lethal Bizzle's "Wobble", Sneakbo's "Work" remix, Angel's "Hop On", and KSI's 2016 song "Touch Down", which appears on the soundtrack of the 2017 film Baywatch.
+"Fashion Killa (Papapapa)" by Mason, released on 16 August 2016, was written by Don and Mason (Iason Chronis).
 Don made her first appearance on an American song with the track "London" by singer Jeremih, and was later featured on Lil Yachty's "Better" from the album Teenage Emotions.
 On 16 December 2016, Don released her first mixtape titled Real Ting.

 In the spring of 2016, Don was signed to 54 London a subsidiary of Universal Music Group that was created just for her.
 A few months later, she was featured on the dancehall track "Instruction" with Jax Jones and Demi Lovato.
 The trio performed the song live for the first time in June 2018 at the Summertime Ball.

-On 15 August 2017, she released the lead single "Hurtin' Me" with French Montana from her debut EP titled Hurtin' Me – The EP, which reached number 7 on the UK Singles Chart.
+On 15 August 2017, she released the lead single "Hurtin' Me" (featuring French Montana) from her debut EP titled Hurtin' Me – The EP, which reached number 7 on the UK Singles Chart.
 The EP was later released on 12 January 2018.

-On 29 November, Don took home the award for Best Female at the 2017 MOBO Awards.
+On 29 November, Don took home the award for Best Female Act at the 2017 MOBO Awards.